Top 10 SEO Tips

 9. Set Up Measurable Conversions

-10. SEO is important, even if you’re not selling your product or service directly from your website.
+Even if you’re not selling your product or service directly from your website

 • News reporters seeking information about the products or services you offer for an article they’re writing.
 It would be a shame to miss out on the free press and give it to your competitor whose site came up on the search results list!

-• Potential employees—some of the smartest and brightest individuals use the Internet to find jobs; you’d like them to find your company rather than the competition.
+• Potential employees—most people, including the smartest and brightest individuals, use the Internet to find jobs; you’d like them to find your company rather than the competition.

 • Suppliers—B to B (business to business) organizations that have superior or lower cost products may be seeking businesses that could use their raw products.
 Will they find you or your competitors?